ScienceCommunicationLab/KinesinLMS/docs/overview/acknowledgements_and_attributions.md

 ## Project Funding

-KinesinLMS was developed with support from the National Institute for General Medical Sciences (grants #5R25GM116704 and #1R25GM139147).
+KinesinLMS was developed with support from the National Institute for General Medical Sciences (grants numbers R25GM116704 and R25GM139147).

 ## Libraries